 Tone Mismatch

-Setting a tone can be a constant eWorldbuilding_Fouls_tone_changeffort throughout a story.
+Setting a tone can be a constant effort throughout a story.
 Dark, lighthearted, romantic, nostalgic, or snarky, each story will take on its own personality.
 And while it’s fine to have the tone shift from scene to scene, after a while readers are going to develop a set of expectations.
 But it needs to be a stretching of expectations, not a jarring break.
 You can have a Red Wedding in Game of Thrones (or more precisely, in A Storm of Swords), because that’s just a shift of tone within a scene to something that’s within bounds of the series.
 It’s shocking, but in a way that readers completely believe.
 But J.K.
 Rowling couldn’t have written in an explicit sex scene in the Harry Potter series, and J.R.R.
 Tolkien couldn’t have let the Uruk-hai break into a choreographed musical number just before joining a battle.

 If you want to include an off-tone scene or character, set it up early on.
 Plenty of dark, somber works include a comedic element to blunt the onset of reader depression.
 Just set the expectation that you’re going to shift to that gear, and make sure that it blends in with the rest of the story.